 Crabgrass is one of those grasses that grow in tough conditions.
 This makes it a bad weed for homeowners who want to grow thick, lush, and green lawns.
 All the methods that we’ll apply to kill crabgrass will take into account that this weed flourishes in both warm and cool weather conditions.

 The best way to kill crabgrass in your lawn is to apply a selective post-emergent crabgrass killer.
-It will remove the weed while leaving your lawn grass alive.
-Other safe methods include using natural killers such as baking soda and vinegar, and growing a thick lawn to choke out the weed.
+It will remove the weed without killing lawn grass.
+Other safe crabgrasss control methods include using natural killers such as baking soda and vinegar, and growing a thick lawn to choke out the weed.

 Timing to Get Rid of Crabgrass for Good

 Crabgrass is a grass just like other grasses on your lawn.
 Applying combination herbicides won’t get rid of it.
 Of importance to note is that timing is important if you want to get rid of this weed permanently.

 There’s a big difference between controlling perennial grass weeds and annual grasses.
 Annual and bi-annual grass weeds have a period of dormancy while crabgrass thrives all year round.
 That is why it is a perennial weed.

 - For spring, just before the germination of this weed, apply a pre-emergent herbicide.
 This will prevent the seeds from germinating on your lawn.
 I personally use Tenacity and have a gallon at the ready to use whenever these buggers pop up.

 - In the summer, use a potent crabgrass post-emergent herbicide to kill already existing weeds in your lawn.